About the Author of the Blogsite, Not the Author of the Bible:

 Proverbs 31:1-31 Proverbs [in Smaller Chunks]

 [These are] the words of king Lemuel & the prophecy that his mother taught him.
 What, my son?
 What, the son of my womb?
 What the son of my vows?
+[Isaiah 49:15 Can a woman forget her [nursing] child, that she shouldn’t have compassion on the son of her womb?
+[Yes,] they may forget, yet I won’t forget you.]

 [Don’t] give your strength to women, nor your [paths to what destroys] kings.
 O Lemuel, it isn’t [good] for kings to drink wine; nor princes strong drink: lest they drink & forget the Law & [divert the] [fair] judgment of any of the afflicted.

 In the [case] of all [those who are scheduled for] destruction, open your mouth for the dumb, [unable to speak for themselves.]
 Open your mouth, judge righteously & plead the [case] of the poor & needy.

 Who can find a virtuous woman?
 For her [value] is far above rubies.
-Her [husband’s] heart safely trusts in her, so that he shall have no need [for plunder.]
+Her [husband’s] heart safely [trusts] in her, so that he shall have no need [for plunder.]
 She will do good [for] him & not evil all the days of her life.

 She seeks wool & flax & willingly works with her hands.
-She is like the merchant’s ships; [in that] she brings her food from afar.
+She is like the merchants’ ships; [in that] she brings her food from afar.
 Also, she rises while it is [still] night & gives [food] to her household & a portion to her maidens.

-She [considers] a field & buys it.
+She considers a field & buys it.
 [From] the fruit of her hands, she plants a vineyard.
 She [clothes her body] with strength & strengthens her arms.
 She [realizes] that her merchandise is good & her [lamp doesn’t] go out [at] night.

 She lays her hands [on] the spindle & her hands hold the [bobbin.]
 She stretches her hand out to the poor; [yes] she [reaches] her hand [out] to the needy.
 She is not afraid of the snow for her household: for all her household are clothed with scarlet [cloaks.]